IndigoUnited/js-dejavu/test/README.md

 Finally type `"node_modules/.bin/mocha"` to run the strict tests.
 To run the loose tests type `"node_modules/.bin/mocha" test/amd/loose`

+If you got mocha installed globally you can also run `npm run-script test`.

 _Tip_: You can use the `-R list [file]` option to give you a full list of the tests.

 ## Browser ##